jkroepke/blog/content/posts/hijack-dns-domains-inside-kubernetes.md

 +++
 date = '2025-07-09T21:12:46+02:00'
-title = 'DNS Hijacking in Kubernetes'
+title = 'DNS Hijacking in Kubernetes' description = 'Kubernetes DNS, while convenient, harbors a security risk: a lack of understanding regarding its resolution mechanisms permits attackers to redirect cluster traffic without exploits, simply by creating specific namespaces and services.
+Effective protection hinges on policy, strict naming conventions, controlled permissions, and egress restrictions.'
 +++

 ## How Namespace and Service Names Can Be Used to Redirect Traffic